 The best eye glosses and how to wear them

-Far from being a ‘flash in the pan’ teenage beauty crush, eye gloss is an easy peasy makeup trend that grown women can get on board with.
-Here’s your guide to getting the gloss, so to speak
+Far from being a ‘flash in the pan’ teenage beauty crush, eye gloss is an easy peasy makeup trend that grown women can get on board with

 You might normally associate a sticky eyelid with some kind of conjunctivitis type infection, but I promise you, glossy eyes are a thing, and they’re possibly the lowest effort, highest impact look in beauty in these filtered, contoured, Kardashian-crazed times.
 If you’re yet to dabble in shiny eye, you’re missing a whole lot of fun, plus there’s something about a gleamy lid that makes you look glowing and healthy yet doesn’t involve heavyweight highlighting or any shadow blending skill or exertion on your part.
 Whether coloured or clear, there’s an eye gloss look for day, night, weekend, weddings...basically every occasion is light-reflective lid appropriate, and even a quick, mirror-free smoosh on the go will have onlookers thinking you’re an expert.
 Not that we’re saying you’re not, but everyone loves a shortcut to fabulous.

-From there, either apply alone, blending with your ring finger, or apply over a coloured cream shadow for a vinyl effect.
+Eye glosses can either be applied alone, blending with your ring finger, or applied over a coloured cream shadow for a vinyl effect.
 You can use a small, flat synthetic eyeshadow brush if you prefer to diffuse gloss around the edges of lid, just whatever you, don’t go fluffy, for obvious reasons.
 If you want to add in some definition, follow Tom Ford makeup artist Francesco Fabiano’s smokey lead: